 John K. Edwards

-John K. Edwards is an experienced trial lawyer with an AV/preeminent rating by Martindale-Hubbell.
-John represents clients in complex commercial/tort litigation and arbitrations on a national basis, focusing on media and entertainment, employment law, and government procurement.
+John K. Edwards is a trial lawyer with over 23 years of experience and an AV/preeminent rating by Martindale-Hubbell.
+John represents clients in complex commercial/tort litigation and arbitrations on a national basis, focusing on media and entertainment, government procurement and contracts, and employment law.

 B.B.A., Mississippi State University